 |For …||go to …||For …||go to …|

-HMRC Guidance for Local Authorities (LA) and Voluntary Aided (VA) Schools - VAT recovery under section 33 VAT Act 1994 (continued)
+HMRC Guidance for Local Authorities and Voluntary Aided Schools - VAT recovery under section 33 VAT Act 1994 (continued)

-A) Definition of capital expenditure for which GB is responsible (as per Blue Book)
+A) Capital expenditure for which governing body is responsible

 - The existing buildings (internal and external)